AmundsenJunior/gopl/README.md

-Snippets and examples from the *Go Programming Language* book.
+Snippets and examples from the Donovan and Kernighan *Go Programming Language* book.